Tom Yum Project: A Recipe for Human-Elephant Coexistence

 Capacity Building and Product Marketing

 Bring The Elephant Home organized workshops and training sessions to build capacity among farmers, empowering them to cultivate elephant-friendly products.
-These products are now being sold internationally through the webshop Elephant & Co, as well as in various consignment shops across Thailand, contributing to the economic well-being of the community.
+These products are now being sold internationally through various consignment shops across Thailand, contributing to the economic well-being of the community.

 Challenges and Expansion